 Capital Gains Tax Calculator with NIIT

-Calculate federal capital gains tax using 2025 progressive brackets plus the 3.8% net investment income tax
+Calculate federal capital gains tax using 2026 progressive brackets, correct bracket stacking, and the 3.8% net investment income tax.
+Free and instant.

 Frequently Asked Questions